yashilvora19/accident_severity_prediction/README.md

 ## Discussion

 ### Data Exploration Discussion
 For this we decided to start with a heatmap and a pairplot to get a basic understanding of how the data is.
 After generating the pairplot we found that there is a clear relation between latitude and longitude.
-Further, we can also see a correlation between year and number of casulties, since the number of casualties decreases per year.
-There also seems to be correlations between the latitude and longitude and the number of casualties/accidents.
+Further, we can also see a correlation between year and number of casualties, since the number of casualties decreases per year.
+As shown above, there also seems to be correlations between the latitude and longitude and the number of casualties/accidents.
 This could indicate that some regions in UK have more accidents and more work needs to be done there.
 This includes lack of traffic signals, poor road safety, or just rash drivers breaking speed limits.

 Next, by generating a heatmap we came to the concusion that  there is an extremely low correlation between Accident Severity and all other columns.
 As seen earlier,  the highest correlations is with Number of Casualties, at 0.088.
-However, it should be noted that this doesn't mean that there isn't a connection between our input and output.
+However, it should be noted that this doesn't mean that there isn't a connection between our input and output - multiple features may be simultaneously influencing the output.

 After plotting the basic graphs we wanted to explore the data more so we decided to plot some more graphs and found three to have very intresting insights.
-1. Accidents by Light Conditions
+1. Accidents vs Light Conditions:
 Intuitively, we would have thought that a lot of accidents happen during the darkness.
 However, through this barplot, this is false.
 The maximum number of accidents happen in the daylight as we have seen earlier.
-A possible reason for this could be that drivers are more reckless and speed more during when there is daylight, but are more careful in the dark.
+A possible reason for this could be that the number of drivers during the day is much higher, so statistically the number of accidents will also be higher.

-2..
-Accidents over Time
+2. Accidents vs Time:
 We saw that there is not much variance in the accidents that happen through the years.
 While, there are some timings during the year that have had more accidents these seem to be repeating.
 A possible reason of this could be more people going out dueing vacations, increase in activity during festivals etc. However, there is no change in the number of accidents over the years this shows that no significant improvements have been made recently to make it safer and prevent accidents making this project even more important.

-3. Number of Vehicles V/S Number of Casualities
+3. Number of Vehicles vs Number of Casualities:
-Like we would have expected, more the number of behicals are involved in an accident, more the peeple are at danger ultimately resulting in more casualities.
+Like we would have expected, more the number of vehicles are involved in an accident, more the peeple are at danger ultimately resulting in more casualties.

 ### Preprocessing Discussion

 #### Categorical Features

 Encoding categorical features is crucial for machine learning models as they typically require numerical inputs.
-One-hot encoding allows for the representation of categorical variables without imposing an arbitrary order, while ordinal encoding preserves the order inherent in certain features like Light_Conditions.
+One-hot encoding allows for the representation of categorical variables without imposing an arbitrary order, while ordinal encoding preserves the order inherent in certain features like `Light_Conditions`.
-The use of MultiBinarizer for Weather Conditions was justified due to the presence of multiple categories per row.
+The use of MultiBinarizer for `Weather_Conditions` was justified due to the presence of multiple categories per row.
 This approach enabled us to capture the variability in weather conditions without introducing excessive dimensionality into the dataset.

 #### Numerical Features

 Scaling numerical features is essential to prevent features with large magnitudes from dominating those with smaller magnitudes during model training.
-Normalization, as applied to Latitude and Longitude, ensures that all features contribute equally to the learning process, thereby improving model performance.
+Normalization, as applied to `Latitude` and `Longitude`, ensures that all features contribute equally to the learning process, thereby improving model performance.
-Normalization of Latitude and Longitude is particularly beneficial in geospatial analyses, as it allows for more meaningful comparisons between geographical locations.
+Normalization of Latitude and Longitude is particularly beneficial from a geographical standpoint, as it allows for more meaningful comparisons between geographical locations.

 #### Feature Retention

-Retaining Number_of_Casualties and Number_of_Vehicles without transformation was deemed appropriate due to their direct relevance to the study objective.
+Retaining `Number_of_Casualties` and `Number_of_Vehicles` without transformation was deemed appropriate due to their direct relevance to the study objective.
 These features provide crucial information about the severity and complexity of accidents, making them indispensable for predictive modeling.

 ### Model 1: Logistic Regression Discussion
-We performed Standardzation on our model before we moved forward with actual model implementation.
+We performed Standardization on our model before we moved forward with actual model implementation.
 We chose to use standardization as our preprocessing technique due to the following reasons:
 1. Our data didn't follow a normal distribution, hence standardizing it was imperative in order to get accurate results.
 2. Maining the relationship between datapoints is also important, and since standardization doesn't distort our data distribution, it works well for preprocessing.
 3. Standardization also takes into account outliers, which will again make our model better.